Rosier economy, lack of replacement give Brazil's Temer a breather

 Inflation has dropped below the government target and Latin America's largest economy grew in the first quarter for the first time in two years, the leader said.

+"It's a dilemma.
+The economy is beginning to show signs of life.
+Are we going to ruin that?"
+PSDB lawmaker Betinho Gomes said.

-Temer lost political support in Congress when the corruption allegations emerged two weeks ago, but if his reforms move forward and the economy continues to brighten, he could survive, PSDB lawmaker Betinho Gomes said.
+Temer lost political support in congress when the corruption allegations emerged two weeks ago, but if his reforms move forward and the economy continues to brighten he could survive, Gomes said.

-Lawmakers have told Reuters the bill could still establish a minimum retirement age but drop other cuts to benefits that were expected to save 600 billion reais over 10 years.
+Lawmakers have told Reuters the bill could still establish a minimum retirement age but drop other cuts to benefits that were expected to save 600 billion reais over ten years.

 The speaker of the lower house and member of the allied Democrats party, Rodrigo Maia, on Tuesday fully endorsed Temer and his reform agenda at the investors forum.